lizmat/articles/review-of-2022.md

 ## Summary

-And about 1900 module releases, up from about 1650 in 2021.

-I guess we've seen **one** big change in the past year, namely having experimental support for `RakuAST` become available.
+I guess we've seen only **one** big change in the past year, namely having experimental support for `RakuAST` become available.
 And many smaller goodies and tweaks and features.
 Now that `RakuAST` has become "mainstream" as it were, we can think of having certain optimizations.
 Such as making `sprintf` with a fixed format string about 30x as fast!
 Exciting times ahead!

+Hopefully you will all be able to enjoy the Holiday Season with sufficient R&R.  The next Raku Advent Blog is only 340 days away!